Addition, subtraction and multiplication are defined,

 The set of all residues modulo I is denoted A/I.

-It is a ring, which is variously called quotient ring, factor ring,
+It's a ring, variously called quotient ring, factor ring,

 residue-class ring or simply residue ring.